HalaYassen/reading-notes/201/read04.md

 **NOTE** in general you should avoid opening links in a new window, but if you do it, it is good practice to inform user that the link will be open in a new window before click on it.

+### Layout

+* Key Concepts in Positioning Elements

+Building Blocks: CSS treats each HTML element as if it is in its own box.
+This box will either be a block-level which start in a new line box or, inline box.

+Containing Elements: If one block-level element sits inside another block-level element then the outer box is known as the containing or parent element.

+**CSS has the three positioning schemes that allow you to control the layout of a page:**

+* 1-normal flow

+* 2-relative positioning.

+* 3- absolute positioning.

+* To indicate where a box should be positioned, you may also need to use box offset properties if it fixed positioning or floating elements

+# part two: javascript

+* functions and method and objects :

+**function:**

+consist of a series of statements that have been grouped together because they perform aspecific task.

+**objects:**

+ we use it create models of the world using data and it made up of properties and methods

+**method:**

+ is the same as function ,except methods are created inside and part of object.

+**variable scope:**

+The location where you declare a variable will affect where it can be used within your code, if you declare it within a function, it can only be used within that function, it is the variable scope.

+* When a variable is created inside a function using the var keyword, it can only be used in that function, its local variable

+* If you create a variable outside of a function, then it can be used anywhere within the script, called global variable.

+# subject of the article  "pair programming"

+**pair programming** is the practice of two developers sharing a single workstation to interactively tackle a coding task togethe. theres a tow roles when we writing the code

+Pair programming touches on all four skills, speaking, listening, reading and writing , developers explain out loud what the code should do, listen to other guidance, read code that others have written, and write code.